 - A dog harness is safer than a neck collar secured to a seat belt.
 In the event of an accident, pressure across a harness will be more evenly distributed over a larger body surface area.
 Though injury to the dog is still possible, it is likely to be less than that if wearing a collar, as pressure around the neck area risks damage to the spine, windpipe and major blood vessels.

-At Dogrobes, we care for the safety of our dogs and their owners, that's why we recommend dogs are safely restrained in the car and have developed a harness opening in our product.
-This way, not only is your dog kept warm and dry wearing their Dogrobe and your car protected from muddy splashes, but you are committing to being a responsible driver.
+At Dogrobes, we care for the safety of our dogs and their owners, that's why we recommend dogs be safely restrained in the car while travelling.

 Leading the way with a dog coat for a harness